 * TO IMPROVE LIFE AND EDUCATION IN NALANG AND THE SURROUNDING AREA SO THAT IT BECOMES A MODEL EXAMPLE FOR THE WHOLE OF NEPAL TO FOLLOW AND ALSO SO IT TO BECOME A CENTRE OF EDUCATIONAL AND SPORTING EXCELLENCE

-* TO IMPROVE THE EDUC ATION AND HEALTH AND LIFE IN ALL RURAL AREAS OF NEPAL
+* TO IMPROVE THE EDUC ATION, HEALTH, EQUALITY AND STANDARD OF LIVING IN ALL RURAL AREAS OF NEPAL

 Article from The Guardian about the current situation in Nepal after the 2015 earthquake